SAP-archive/teched2020-DEV161/exercises/ex8/README.md

 ## Exercise 8.8 Verify Build Success in SAP CP Contunuous Integration and Delivery.

-After completing these steps you will learn how to monitor the outcome of a job in `SAP Cloud Platform Continuous Integration and Delivery`.
+After completing these steps you will learn how to monitor the outcome of a job in `SAP Cloud Platform Continuous Integration and Delivery` and trigger a job manually if required.

 1. In the Jobs tab in `SAP Cloud Platform Continuous Integration and Delivery`, select your job and verify a new tile appears in the Builds view of your job marked as 'Running'.
 ![Job](./images/CICD_running_job.png)